Concordium/concordium.github.io/source/shared/net/desktop-wallet/create-credentials-file.rst

 #.
 Select the identity you want to add to the account.
 The identity must have been created on the Ledger that's connected to the computer.
 Otherwise, you'll see an error message.
 Select **Continue**.

 #.
 Paste the address of the account that you want to add credentials to, and then give the account a name.
 This is the name that will be shown in your list of accounts.

+#.
+Select **Reveal attributes** if you want any attributes to be public on the blockchain.
+We recommend that you don't reveal any attributes.
 Select **Continue**.

 #.
 On the Ledger there's a message saying **Waiting for device**.
 Connect the Ledger to your computer and enter your PIN on the Ledger.